SSyncropel Docs

 3. Auth posture for production

 Once bootstrapped, treat auth.required = true as load-bearing.
-It is the kernel default and every shipping route enforces it (including the federation surface).
+It is the default and every shipping route enforces it (including the federation surface).
 Specifics live in Authentication & Service Accounts; the operational rules are:

 • One service account per tool/agent/integration.
 Closed scope per SA — records:read,records:write for an emitter, admin only when minting tokens or setting policy.